10 Tips for Running Your First 10K

 So you haven’t run a 10K before?
 Not a problem!

 The 10K is the perfect introduction to the world of running races.
 The distance – 6.2 miles – is long enough to be a challenge worth working up to, but short enough that you don’t have to dedicate long stretches of time or energy toward it the way you would for a half or full marathon.

-To help you get started, here are 10 fun tips to have an amazing first 10K experience:
+To help you get started, Dr. Spencer Chang, an orthopedic surgeon with the Hawaii Pacific Health Medical Group, shares 10 fun tips to have an amazing first 10K experience:

 1. Safety comes first.

 “First-time 10K runners or first-time runners in general should always consider a pre-participation physical prior to embarking on a running program,” says Chang.
 Getting cleared by your appropriate health care provider will ensure you minimize your risk of injury and capitalize on the many benefits of running.

 2. Don’t get too wrapped around a race time.

 Focus on doing your best to get a baseline performance.
 Then, reassess your goals to improve your time for the next race.

 3. Take baby steps.